 The Connecting Europe Facility (CEF) together with the European Investment Bank (EIB), is specifically dedicated to the goals of the Digital Single Market, the Digital Agenda for Europe and to support the strategic objectives of the European Gigabit Society Strategy.
-The announced Connecting Europe Broadband Fund will provide equity and quasi-equity to smaller-scale, higher-risk broadband projects, which do not have sufficient access to financing, in (under-served) suburban and rural areas.
+The Connecting Europe Broadband Fund provides equity and quasi-equity to smaller-scale, higher-risk broadband projects, which do not have sufficient access to financing, in (under-served) suburban and rural areas.

 Discover how to combine the European Structural and Investment Funds with EFSI.
 Moreover, EU Member States have established national broadband strategies and policies, financial instruments and dedicated funds for investment in high capacity broadband projects.

 Communities can raise financial resources to support the deployment of high-capacity broadband infrastructure in their region.
 Typically, this takes place in community broadband projects, particularly in rural communities or clusters of such communities and smaller urban communities, usually with a strong urge for high-speed connectivity.